-During Earth Day celebrations, you can attend movie/documentary screenings, open house discussion sessions, academic conferences, tree planting events, recycling drives, and community outreach/service, as well as many other projects organized by faculty, students, and service groups/departments like the Center for the Environment, Boiler Green Initiative, and the Office of University Sustainability (OUS).
+During Earth Day celebrations, you can attend movie/documentary screenings, open house discussion sessions, academic conferences, tree planting events, recycling drives, and community outreach/service, as well as many other projects organized by faculty, students, and service groups/departments like the Center for the Environment, Boiler Green Initiative, and the Office of Campus Master Planning and Sustainability (CMP&S).

-Due to our commitment to Arbor Day initiatives, Purdue has been granted the designation of “Tree Campus USA” for the fifth year in a row, in 2013.
+Due to our commitment to Arbor Day initiatives, Purdue has been granted the designation of “Tree Campus USA” for the fifth year in a row.
 This honor recognizes the size, scope diversity, and maintenance of Purdue's 8,000-tree arboretum, which spans the entire campus.
 As per the program, Purdue has been recognized for:

 - effectively managing our campus trees